skylight-hq/skylight.digital/pages/brand/writing/brand_narrative.md

 Customers choose to work with us not only because of our talented employees and deep expertise, but also our dedication to serving the public in an open and inclusive manner.

 <div class="example" markdown="1">
-We’re the **most-talented group of digital professionals** within the government contracting industry.
+We’re the **most talented group of digital professionals** within the government contracting industry.

 We’re **public servants at heart** who understand and steward the critical missions of government.